instantOS/instantos.github.io/docs/wmsettings.md

 theme = "nord"
 ```

-That single line replaces the entire `[colors]` table — every colour is derived
+The theme supplies the entire `[colors]` table, with every colour derived from
-from the theme's palette.
+the theme's palette.
 Themes are resolved when the config is read, so run
 `instantwmctl reload` (or restart instantWM) after changing `theme`.

 ### Built-in themes